gPhotoShow Pro - FAQ

 1. I configured gPhotoShow Pro with some folders but when it starts I only see a black screen, why ?
 How can I fix the problem ?

 gPhotoShow displays a black screen ast startup while it is building the files list or when it can't load any file.
-The first thing to do is to check the folders you entered in the gPhotoShow folders list, for example make sure they contain at list some images with jpg file extension, then click on the "Count" button, gPhotoShow will scan the configured folders and will display the number files found.
-If the number stays at 0 it means gPhotoShow doesn't find any file with the supported file extensions.
+The first thing to do is to check the folders you entered in the gPhotoShow folders list, for example make sure they contain at list some images with jpg file extension, then click on the "View Files " button, gPhotoShow will scan the configured folders and will display the files it has found.

 If your folders are located on a slow device (USB or network) and you have a huge number of files it is possible gPhotoShow takes several minutes to scan all folders, during this time the screen stays black.
 To improve startup time enable the option "Background files list synchronization" in the "Files Options" section, when it is enabled gPhotoShow uses a files list saved locally and after the first run it will start within few seconds.